Russian guitar: Derivation

 This tuning is thought to have been derived from the baroque cittern of the Waldzither type.
-According to the historical article by Valerian Rusanov, "there was a cittern player in Leipzig, named Scheidler, who enhanced the tuning by addition a bass string".
+According to the historical article by Valerian Rusanov, "there was a cittern player in Gotha, named Scheidler, who enhanced the tuning by addition a bass string".
 These musical instruments, made by Gerard J. Deleplanque, G. Le Blond, Johann Georg Ochstermann and Johann Wilhelm Bindernagel, were delivered via Elbe river, and still awaits a recognition from lovers of Russian romance in Glinka Museum in Moscow, as well as in the Leipzig Musical Museum.
 Known as "Deutsche Guitarre", two hundred years ago they already had some of the hallmarks of a modern seven-string guitar, including "Viennese" bracing and a radial fretboard.
 One of the first performers on seven-string citterns in Germany were Johann David Scheidler and Johann Clauduis Hanff, the second later worked in St.-Petersburg in Russia.

 Years after Johann David Scheidler, there was another guitar player, Christian Gottlieb Scheidler who also played in open G tuning on Lute in Mainz, but there is no evidence that they were relatives.